-If they are achieved, add 15 years to your age, and imagine a planet without poverty, malnutrition or preventable death, powered by sustainable sources of energy that have enabled us to avert a climate-induced catastrophe.
+This shouldn’t be too difficult.
+The world has endorsed 17 new global goals whose vision is breathtaking.
+If they are achieved, add 12 years to your age, and imagine a planet without poverty, malnutrition, or preventable death, powered by sustainable sources of energy that have enabled us to avert a climate-induced catastrophe.

 These global goals are a complex, interrelated network where action on one benefits progress on others, and vice versa.
 For example, improvements in education (goal 4), will translate into health gains (goal 3) and economic growth (goal 8); improvements in clean energy (goal 7) will advance climate action (goal 13) and responsible consumption and production (goal 12); and improvements in gender equality (goal 5) will reduce poverty (goal 1), income inequality (goal 10) and conflict (goal 16).